 In recent years, it has been increasingly expressed that alternatives, for example, animal leather or non-degradable plastic must be seriously considered.
-The causes of global warming and climate change are well known and are predominantly considered anthropogenic.
-The consumption of natural resources, the consumption of non-degradable materials, the pollution of nature, the production of greenhouse gases, species extinction on an unprecedented scale.
-These reasons are completed by insufficient compensatory measures such as the promotion and cultivation of renewable raw materials and the consumption of them.
+The causes of global warming and climate change are well known and are predominantly anthropogenic.
+The consumption of natural resources and of non-degradable materials, the pollution of nature, the production of greenhouse gases, and species extinction are on an unprecedented scale.

+KUORI works to further process the banana peels, expand the cycle of the banana fruit and significantly reduce the amount of food waste.
 Bananas are one of the most popular fruits in Switzerland and are offered to the consumer exclusively through imports throughout the year.
 This has an enormous ecological and economic impact.
-Why don't we pay more attention to this actual waste product, when we already transport the banana 20-30 days steadily cooled to Europe?
+Why don't we pay more attention to this actual waste product, when we already transport the bananas 20-30 days steadily cooled to Europe?

 Please Note: Only food waste from the banana industry within Switzerland was used for the experiments.

-The initiative @Mehralszwei from Zurich (procurement & processing of bananas) and the @Öpfelfarm from Thurgau (drying of banana peels) have helped with this.
+The initiative @Mehralszwei from Zurich (procurement & processing of bananas) and the @Öpfelfarm from Thurgau (drying of banana peels) supported this project.

-In order to be able to apply the sustainability idea in the context of banana production in the best possible way, only fair trade and organic bananas were used.
+In order to be able to apply sustainability to the context of banana production in the best possible way, only fair trade and organic bananas were used.